 TRAGEDY STRIKES THE AIRLINE

-TWA soldiered on with a handful of Boeing 707s supplementing its fleet of several dozen Constellations and aging Martin 404s.
-Then, the company suffered an accident that was all too reminiscent of a similar event that had occurred four and a half years prior.
+TWA soldiered on, adding a handful of Boeing 707s to its fleet of several dozen Constellations and aging Martin 404s.
+Then, the company suffered an accident that was all too reminiscent of a similar event four and a half years prior.

 A NEW DAY AT TWA

-With Hughes still uncooperative, the company’s financiers and the CAB forced his stock holdings to be put into a voting trust.
-Howard Hughes had lost his control of Trans World Airlines.
+With Hughes still uncooperative, the company’s financiers and the CAB forced his stock holdings into a voting trust.
+Howard Hughes had lost control of Trans World Airlines.

-To add more jets to TWA’s fleet, four Boeing 720B Fan Jets were leased from the manufacturer.
-Tillinghast negotiated with Boeing to purchase 30 more 707s: 20 707-131Bs for domestic use, and 10 707-331B Intercontinental models for international service.
+Four Boeing 720B Fan Jets were leased from the manufacturer to add to TWA’s fleet.
+Tillinghast negotiated with Boeing to purchase 30 more 707s: 20 707-131Bs for domestic use and 10 707-331B Intercontinental models for international service.

 A new slogan graced the company’s advertising: “Nationwide, Worldwide, depend on TWA.”